 - Why did the libertarian cross the road?
 None of your damn business; am I being detained?

-- Why did the psychedelic chicken cross the road?
+- Why did the New-Age Retro Hippie cross the road?
 To break on through to the other side.

 - A widely circulated text version collects answers as proposed by various philosophers and literary figures.
 There are dozens of variant versions online.
 One example: